mpanighetti/dnd5e-rhythmancy/main.md

 You create a duplicate of your body in the form of an empty shell in an unoccupied space within range.
 This shell is an inanimate object exactly your height, weight, physical size, and body shape.
 Its appearance is superficially similar to that of your body and facial appearance, as well as any clothing you were wearing and any equipment you were carrying when casting the spell, though this false equipment is part of the shell's form and is not removable.
 The shell appears to be made of a hard stone-like material when touched.
 Its false body is fixed in a rigid standing position with its appendages resting at its sides.
 The shell is indestructible.

 A shell based on your form vanishes the next time you cast this spell, unless your body is in a different form when casting the spell (such as being shapeshifted or polymorphed), in which case a unique shell is created based on your different form.
-If you create a new shell and a number of shells up to your proficiency bonus already exist, the oldest shell vanishes.
+If you create a new shell and a number of shells up to your Proficiency Bonus already exist, the oldest shell vanishes.

 #### [Equine Tribute](https://github.com/mpanighetti/dnd5e-spells/blob/main/1st-level/equine-tribute.md)